ovh/public-cloud-examples/databases/mongodb/README.md

 Open and edit the `resources.tf` file and change the value of the `password_reset` parameter, from the `ovh_cloud_project_database_mongodb_user` resource block.

-Then, re-apply the plan to perform a password resseti and get the new one with:
+Then, re-apply the plan to perform a password reset and get the new one with:

 ```bash
 terraform apply